Updated: Nov 20

 Download my free eBook to learn 7 things that have helped me to reduce my symptoms: click here.

-To keep it clean and short, I decided to write two posts about what treatments I tried in my concussion journey.
+To keep it clean and short, I decided to write two posts about what therapies I tried in my concussion journey.
 In this post, I will share what treatments I tried during my first two years.
 In the next post, I will share what treatments I tried after my first two years.

 I was the most lost during my first two years.
 I didn’t know what was going on with me, so I didn’t have a targeted search.
 I knew I had whiplash, but I didn’t know I also had a concussion.
 So I started trying things mostly focussed on my whiplash first.